MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_lin_mod.md

 ##### drop_first

-logical flag.
+bool flag.
 If False, the last level is dropped in all sets of factor levels in a model.
 If that level has no observations (in any of the sets), or if the model as formed is otherwise determined to be singular, then an attempt is made to estimate the model by dropping the first level in all sets